Ha-L0/Ha-L0.github.io/_posts/2023-08-07-[H4]-Proving-Grounds-Play-VULNHUB-pwned1.md

                 echo ""
 ```

-> The line `$msg 2> /dev/null` is vulnerable and that means that we can inject commands when executing the script via the message parameter.
+> The line `$msg 2> /dev/null` is vulnerable.
 {: .prompt-info }

+That means that we can inject commands when executing the script exploiting the message parameter.

 Checking if the idea works.
 ```bash
 $ sudo -u selena /home/messenger.sh